Home » Recipes » Baking » Brownies & Bars » Newfoundland Date Slice Recipe

 1. Set the dates aside to let them cool.

-2. Then in a large bowl add the butter and brown sugar and use a hand mixer to cream the butter and sugar together until light and creamy.
+2. Then, in a large bowl, add the butter and brown sugar and use a hand mixer to cream the butter and sugar together until light and creamy.

-1. Add in the oats and flour and then sprinkle the cinnamon and salt all over so that it doesn’t form a big lump of seasoning somewhere.
+1. Add in the oats and flour, and then sprinkle the cinnamon and salt all over so that it doesn’t form a big lump of seasoning somewhere.

-3. Lightly press down half of the oatmeal crumble in the bottom of the pan.
+2. Lightly press down half of the oatmeal crumble in the bottom of the pan.
 Use the back of a spoon to smooth it out and make it even and push it into the corners of the dish.

 2. Bake the Date squares for 25-30 minutes or until the top begins to turn a light golden brown on the edges.

-3. Remove the dish from the oven and let cool completely before cutting it into oatmeal date bars or squares.
+3. Remove the dish from the oven and let it cool completely before cutting it into oatmeal date bars or squares.

 A sheet of date squares cute into pieces on a piece of parchment paper showcasing the sweet date filling and crunchy crumble crust